sisath/NoteApp_/README.md

 `FLUSH PRIVILEGES;`

+3. **Configure your application.properties found in src/main/resources:**

+`spring.jpa.hibernate.ddl-auto=update`

+`spring.datasource.url=jdbc:mysql://localhost:3306/"dataBaseName"`

+`spring.datasource.usertitle="yourUserName"`

+`spring.datasource.password="yourPassword"`

+`spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver`

+4. **Opening the application**

+Open your choice of IDE and click on `File -> Open` and navigate to the folder where you have cloned the project.

 5. **Run the Application via `src/main/java/NoteAppApplication.java` and click on the `Run` (Shift +F10) button in the top right corner; and you'll be able to see that `Tomcat has successfully initialised with port(s): 8080 (http)`.**